-Additionally, the bill introduces new requirements for candidate declarations, election notices, and the administration of election rules.
-Candidates must file their declarations by the last Friday of July before the election, and the board of directors is tasked with issuing election notices and adopting necessary forms and rules for the election process.
-The bill also mandates that the board canvass election returns and declare results immediately following the election, ensuring a structured and transparent electoral process for the Arch Hurley Conservancy District.
+Additionally, the bill introduces new requirements for candidate declarations, election notices, and the administration of election procedures.
+Candidates must file their declarations by the last Friday of July before the election, and the board of directors is tasked with issuing election notices and adopting necessary forms and rules for the elections.
+The bill also mandates that the board canvass election returns and declare results immediately following the election.
+Overall, these changes aim to streamline the election process for the Arch Hurley Conservancy District while ensuring compliance with specific governance standards.

 Statutes affected: introduced version: 1-22-2, 73-18-27, 73-18-28, 73-18-34, 73-18-41